npat-efault/picocom/picocom.1.md

 The name of, and the command-line options to, the program to be used for transmitting files are given by the **--send-cmd** option.
-Similarly the program to receive files, and its argumets, are given by the **--receive-cmd** option.
+Similarly the program to receive files, and its arguments, are given by the **--receive-cmd** option.
 For example, in order to start a picocom session that uses **sz(1)** to transmit files, and **rz(1)** to receive files, you have to say something like this: